YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews

-The YASO dataset which we release includes \numSentencesTotalAll sentences and \numAnnotatedTargetsTotalAll annotated target candidates.
-For completeness and to enable further analysis, the dataset includes \textbf{all} candidate targets, not just valid ones.
-Each target is marked with its confidence, sentiment label (including raw annotation counts), and span.
+Overall, the \YasoName dataset contains \numSentencesTotalAll sentences and \numAnnotatedTargetsTotalAll annotated target candidates.
+Several annotated sentences are exemplified in \supp \ref{appendix:annotation_examples}.
+To enable further analysis, the dataset includes \textbf{all} candidate targets, not just valid ones, each marked with its confidence, sentiment label (including raw annotation counts), and span. \YasoName is released along with code for performing the post-processing steps described above, and computing the evaluation metrics presented in \sectionRef{section:benchmark_results}.